Dust & Health of the Anindilyakwa People

 One of these communities lies in close proximity to the mining operation.
 In response to poor early childhood development outcomes in this community, the Anindilyakwa Land Council (ALC) sought independent scientific advice as to whether possible metals in the dust from the surrounding mining operation might be a contributing factor.
-Based on the established relationship between the Performance Lab and the ALC Land & Sea Rangers operation through the Quoll research, we were the natural partner for this project.
+Based on the established relationship between the Wilson Performance Lab and the ALC Land & Sea Rangers operation through the Quoll research, we were the natural partner for this project.

-Manganese and other heavy metals are essential elements in human physiology but can be toxic at elevated levels within the body.
+Manganese and other heavy metals are essential elements in human health but can be toxic at elevated levels within the body.
 Some reported effects of metal toxicity include motor control deficits and reductions in cognitive functioning.
-By measuring levels of metal in the body and performance in a range of motor and cognitive tests, we hope to investigate whether or not environmental pollutants are a health concern for the Anindilyakwa people.
+By measuring levels of metal in the body, and performance in a range of motor and cognitive tests, we are investigating whether or not environmental pollutants are a health concern for the Anindilyakwa people.

-Warnindilyakwa people traditionally transfer knowledge orally and grow-up predominantly speaking their local Aboriginal language - Anindilyakwa.
+Anindilyakwa people traditionally transfer knowledge orally and grow-up predominantly speaking their local Aboriginal language - Anindilyakwa.
 Across the Groote Archipelago and Numbulwar at least four languages are spoken: Anindilyakwa, Wubuy, English-based-Kriol and English.
 Levels of literacy vary greatly across these communities, and many Indigenous locals are unfamiliar with Western research practices.
-This presents an interesting challenge in terms of communicating with the Warnindilyakwa people about the project and collecting data.
-With regard to communication, we created bilingual multimedia (see sections from our information video below) and utilise friendly local liaisons to help two-way exchange of ideas about the study, ethical requirements and recruit potential volunteers.
-This has been an incredibly effective method, sparking informed conversations and provided a clear consistent message about the science - essential to the success of the project.
+This presents an interesting challenge in terms of communicating with the Anindilyakwa people about the research project and collecting data in the communities .
+With regard to communication, we created bilingual multimedia (see sections from our information video below) and utilise friendly local liaisons to aid in two-way exchange of ideas about the study, ethical requirements and recruit potential volunteers.
+This has been an incredibly effective method, as it has sparked informed conversations and provided a clear consistent message about the science - essential to the success of this project.

-Collecting biological samples can also be challenging in the Anindilyakwa context because of the local cultural belief system.
-So after some clear and simple conversations about removing ID labels and handling of samples, volunteers can decide if and how we collect their toenail and/or hair for metal analysis.
+Collecting biological samples can also be challenging in the Anindilyakwa context because of the local cultural beliefs.
+So after we show the bilingual information video about removing ID labels and handling of samples, volunteers can ask any questions and decide if and how we collect their hair & toenail samples for metal analysis.